-Dose: Administer 0.05 mg/kg (2-5 mg) IVP over 1-2 minutes, titrated to abate bucking and relax ventilation while maintaining systolic BP: greater than 60 in neonates, 70 in infants, [70 + (2 x years) = systolic BP] for patients greater than 1 year of age.
+Dose: Administer 0.05 mg/kg IVP over 1-2 minutes, titrated to abate bucking and relax ventilation while maintaining systolic BP: greater than 60 in neonates, 70 in infants, [70 + (2 x years) = systolic BP] for patients greater than 1 year of age.
+Maximum single dose is 5 mg.
+(NEW '14)

 (2) If ventilatory difficulty is thought to be the result of pain response, Ketamine: Dose: 2 mg/kg IVP over 60 seconds.
 May repeat 1 mg/kg IVP every 10-15 minutes as necessary to a total of three doses as necessary.
-Additional doses require Medical Consultation.
+Additional doses require medical consultation.
 OR

-Opioid may be used per Pain Management protocol in addition to, or instead of, Midazolam, Ketamine, or Etomidate.
+Opioid may be used per Pain Management protocol in addition to, or instead of, midazolam, ketamine, or etomidate.
 Titrate to abate bucking and relax ventilation while maintaining systolic BP greater than 60 in neonates, 70 in infants, [70 + (2 x years) = systolic BP] for patients greater than 1 year of age.

-- (3) If significant resistance to ventilation continues, the Paramedic may administer - (a) Vecuronium 0.05 mg/kg (2-5 mg) IVP (May not be used for patients with needle cricothyroidotomy because of inability to monitor breath to breath ETCO2).
+- (3) If significant resistance to ventilation continues, the Paramedic may administer - (a) Vecuronium 0.05 mg/kg IVP (May not be used for patients with needle cricothyroidotomy because of inability to monitor breath to breath ETCO2).
+Maximum single dose is 10 mg.
+(NEW '14)

-PRE-SEDATION MUST BE PROVIDED WHEN VECURONIUM IS ADMINISTERED TO A PATIENT WHO IS EITHER RESPONSIVE TO STIMULUS, OR WHO MAY BECOME RESPONSIVE TO STIMULUS DURING NEUROMUSCULAR BLOCKADE.
-VECURONIUM MAY ONLY BE USED IF CONTINUOUS, BREATH TO BREATH, ${\rm ETCO}2$ MONITORING CAN BE PROVIDED.
+PRE-SEDATION MUST BE PROVIDED WHEN VECURONIUM IS ADMINISTERED TO A PATIENT WHO IS EITHER RESPONSIVE TO STIMULUS OR MAY BECOME RESPONSIVE TO STIMULUS DURING NEUROMUSCULAR BLOCKADE.
+VECURONIUM MAY ONLY BE USED IF CONTINUOUS, BREATH TO BREATH, ETCO2 MONITORING CAN BE PROVIDED.